 As we have seen in the first part of the article, there are historical reasons for this, but it is also fair to say that modern Ukrainians are not guilty of which language they speak – they didn’t choose it when they were kids.
 And for some people, it’s not that easy to make a switch as adults.

-Looking into the future, Ukraine as a sovereign country will probably move more towards the Ukrainian language.
+Looking into the future, Ukraine, as a sovereign country, will probably move more toward the Ukrainian language.
 This can become possible with the combination of appropriate language policy and changes to the people’s state of mind.

-This year as well, Ukraine took another important step towards strengthening the position of the Ukrainian language.
-The new Language Law, adopted by Petro Poroshenko and approved by Ukrainian Parliament on the 25th of April, 2019, ensures Ukrainian to be used in media (including the Internet), in all public and governing institutions, schools, service industries, etc.
+In 2019, Ukraine took another important step towards strengthening the position of the Ukrainian language.
+The new Language Law, adopted by Petro Poroshenko and approved by the Ukrainian Parliament on the 25th of April, 2019, ensures Ukrainian is used in media (including the Internet), in all public and governing institutions, schools, service industries, etc.